 Capacoty Pty Ltd (as trustee for the Capacoty Trust, ABN 91 805 655 016) ("we", "our", "Capacoty") is committed to protecting your personal information in accordance with the Privacy Act 1988 (Cth) and the thirteen Australian Privacy Principles (APPs).
 Where users are located in South Australia, we also acknowledge the relevance of the Health Care Act 2008 (SA) and applicable state health privacy frameworks.

-As a platform used by health practitioners processing sensitive health information, we treat privacy obligations with particular seriousness.
-This Policy explains what information we collect, why we collect it, how we use and disclose it, and your rights.
+This Policy explains what information we collect, why we collect it, how we use and disclose it, how it is protected, and your rights.

 Account Information